AST-LW-TV/maven/README.md

 #### mvn commands

-- to execute the development phase profile - runs in headless mode and in chrome
+- to execute the development phase profile - runs in head mode and in chrome

 ```
 mvn -P developmentPhase test